Kruger Park entry fees – a ticket price must be paid for each and every day you intend to spend in the game reserve.

-This admittance charge goes towards the park’s conservation and you’ll pay it up front at the entrance gate, for each day you’re booked into the park.
+This admittance cost goes towards the park’s conservation and you’ll pay the rate up front at the entrance gate, for each day you’re booked into the park.

 The entry cost for South African citizens and residents (permanent and temporary) is much less than for foreigners.